pjay79/BarsAppAmplify/README.md

 If you are getting build errors try the following:

 - delete app from simulator or device and rebuild
-- erase all content and settings from simulator device and rebuild
+- erase all content and settings from simulator and rebuild
 - clean build folder in xcode and rebuild

 ## Flow